skylancer76/Snuffy_SwiftUI/README.md

 ## Design Philosophy
 Snuffy prioritizes a rich, vibrant aesthetic utilizing curated color palettes (like `snuffyPink`), smooth micro-animations, glassmorphism (`.ultraThinMaterial`), and a dynamic, responsive UI.

-## Copyright & License
-Copyright for this project is registered under IDF reference number CR_202608.
-All rights reserved.